Infinite critical boson non-Fermi liquid on heterostructure interfaces: Magnetic fluctuations with critical boson contour

 \subsection{Magnetic correlation}

-We have demonstrated that the low-energy physics of the interfacial magnetism is dominated by the CBC, whose finite radius is guaranteed by the Dzyaloshinskii-Moriya interaction.
-The stability of metallic bose state has been justified in literatures when studying the so-called bose metal~\cite{Das1999,Phillips2003,Paramekanti2002,Motrunich2007}.
-Recently, a fascinating bose metallic phase with the CBC is proposed in the name of ``bose Luttinger liquid''\cite{Sur2019,Lake2021}.
+We have shown that the low-energy physics of the interfacial magnetism is dominated by the CBC, whose finite radius is guaranteed by the DM interaction.
+The stability of the metallic Bose state was proposed theoretically a long time ago~\cite{Das1999,Phillips2003,Paramekanti2002,Motrunich2007}, which remains elusive until recent experimental observation in high-${T_c}$ superconductor films\cite{Yang2019,Phillips2019} Recently, a fascinating Bose metallic phase with the CBC is proposed by the name ``Bose Luttinger liquid''\cite{Sur2019,Lake2021}.
 The CBC plays a similar role as the Fermi surface in a Fermi liquid.
 The stability of this unconventional critical phase is elucidated in terms of a patch theory\cite{Sur2019}.
-The momentum-space annulus around the CBC is decomposed into patches, and the inter-patch interaction is shown to be negligible in certain limit.
+The momentum-space annulus around the CBC is decomposed into patches, and the inter-patch interaction is shown to be negligible in a certain limit.
 The low-energy dispersion on each patch depends solely on the parallel component $\delta q_\parallel$.
 This quasi-one-dimensional nature of the critical fluctuation is captured by a multi-dimensional bosonization scheme, or equivalently the coupled wire construction\cite{Emery2000,Vishwanath2001,Yang2001,Yang2017,Zhang2017}.
 These methods are known to be effective in studying competing orders above one dimension, yielding a sliding Luttinger liquid description.
-In this study, we are not concerned about the stability of such exotic critical phase of matter.
-Rather, we assume the interfacial magnetic phase transition stables the CBC and investigate on its impact on the emergent phenomena in the magnetic sector as well as the electronic properties.
+In this study, we are not concerned about the stability of the critical phase of bosonic matter which has been addressed extensively.
+Rather, we assume the interfacial magnetic phase transition stabilizes the CBC and investigate the physical consequences in the quantum critical regime for the magnetic sector as well as the electronic sector.

 The structure in the boson correlation function sheds light on the existence of the CBC.
 We evaluate the correlation function in the momentum and frequency space at the quadratic level.
-The correlation function is given by the susceptibility matrix $M_{\mu\nu} ({{\bf q}, i\omega_l})$
+The correlation function is given by the susceptibility matrix $M_{\mu\nu} ({{\bm q}, i\omega_l})$

 where the subindex ${{{\cal S}_{\rm B}}^{(2)}}$ refers to the statistical average over the quadratic action ${{{\cal S}_{\rm B}}^{(2)}}$.
 The susceptibility matrix is an inverse of the polarization function that reads